Connect With Us

 When grappling with the discomfort of ingrown toenails, partial and total nail avulsion emerges as a viable solution.
 Partial nail avulsion involves the removal of a portion of the affected nail, addressing the ingrown edge, and providing relief.
 This procedure aims to eliminate the problematic segment while preserving the overall integrity of the nail.
 Conversely, total nail avulsion involves completely removing the toenail, offering a more comprehensive approach to severe or recurrent ingrown toenails.
 Both procedures are typically performed under local anesthesia to minimize discomfort.
 Proper postoperative care is vital to promote healing and prevent complications following avulsion.
 Understanding the differences between partial and total nail avulsion allows individuals to make informed decisions in collaboration with podiatrists.
 If you have developed an ingrown toenail, it is strongly suggested that you are under the care of a podiatrist who can determine if one of these types of surgery is right for you.

 Ingrown toenails may initially present themselves as a minor discomfort, but they may progress into an infection in the skin without proper treatment.
-For more information about ingrown toenails, contact Scott Amoss, DPM of Advanced Foot and Ankle Specialists. our doctor can provide the care you need to keep you pain-free and on your feet.
+For more information about ingrown toenails, contact Scott Amoss, DPM of Advanced Foot & Ankle Specialists. our doctor can provide the care you need to keep you pain-free and on your feet.

 Ingrown Toenails